 The Bottom Line

 Whether you want to go with dentures or implants, your decision likely will depend on several factors, such as the cost and the number of missing teeth.
 For people missing all their teeth, a denture may be more suitable.
-For someone with only a few missing teeth, implants look and feel more natural and can preserve the bone structure for a healthy jaw.
+For someone with only a few missing teeth, implants look more natural and can preserve the bone structure for a healthy jaw.